Time According to Western Science

 It’s a form, a form of information.
 It’s both the carrier and the message, in a way.

-So now we are confusing a pattern with information.
+Now, we are confusing a pattern with information.
 Is it information if it’s never known?

-So information doesn’t have to inform a mind.
+Then, information doesn’t have to inform a mind.

 Right.
-Western science is concerned mostly with external objects, and Buddhism concerns itself mostly with sentient beings and with the mind.
+Western science is concerned mostly with external objects, and Buddhism concerns itself mostly with sentient beings and the mind.
 However, there is definitely a relationship and a transfer of information from one external object to another.

 But relativity all has to do with observers, doesn’t it?